Suicide Prevention Training

 Coping with heightened stress and anxiety, establishing new routines and dealing with uncertainty amid COVID-19 and social distancing can be emotionally and physically exhausting.
 Investing in practices that are protective of our mental health and wellbeing have never been more important.
 Drawing on evidence from the study of wellbeing, this participatory webinar will explore a cluster of daily activities that promote resiliency and support us in feeling and functioning better.

-For individual registration please follow the registration link below.
-To request a webinar for your department or unit, please email Chad Jankowski, Mental Health Programs Officer, at email@example.com.
+For individual registration, please follow the registration link below.
+To request a webinar for your department of unit, please email Chad Jankowski, Mental Health Programs Officer, at email@example.com.

 The University’s Identify, Assist, Refer (IAR) mental health literacy online learning module was developed to provide all members of the U of T community with the basic skills and information needed to be able to provide the initial support to a colleague, student or loved one experiencing challenges that are impacting upon their mental health.
 The online training takes approximately 30 minutes to complete.

 Workshops by Request

 As part of our commitment to supporting mental health within the Arts & Science community, the Faculty promotes mental health literacy through the provision and coordination of education and training opportunities.
 These workshops are available at no cost to all departments and academic units within the Faculty, and the content is tailored for particular audiences.
 Offerings include: